samrylanjamesharris/NexusLLM/README.md

     pip install ctransformers

 3. Download the model:
 - Auto-download: Just run the script.
-It'll automatically start downloading when you run the script.
+Pick a model out of the selection, it'll automatically start downloading when you select one.

 That's it, you're basically done.
-Just make sure to tweak the script so it matches your system, for example the threads its using and models.
-If you're not happy with the models you can switch them out by just going to Hugging Face and looking for models that are supported by ctransformers.
-I use TheBloke's models which work 100% of the time, of course, you can use other ones.
+Make sure to tweak the script so it matches your system or preferences, it could be switching out the model or setting the temperture on the model.
+If you're not happy with the models already in the script, you can switch them out by just going to Hugging Face and looking for models that are supported by ctransformers.
+I use TheBloke's models which work 100% of the time, of course, you can use other ones if you want to.

 ## Chat Example / Terminal - Mistral 7B Model:
 ![aiexample](https://github.com/user-attachments/assets/9f636660-9884-472e-88c6-5f107bc1ee1c)